electron/packager/readme.md

 Electron Packager is a command line tool and Node.js library that bundles Electron-based application source code with a renamed Electron executable and supporting files into folders ready for distribution.

 Note that packaged Electron applications can be relatively large.
-A zipped barebones OS X Electron application is around 40MB.
+A zipped, minimal Electron application is approximately the same size as the zipped prebuilt binary for a given target platform, target arch, and [Electron version](https://github.com/electron/electron/releases) _(files named `electron-v${version}-${platform}-${arch}`)_.

 ### Electron Packager is an [OPEN Open Source Project](http://openopensource.org/)